tmatis/webserv/FUNCTIONS.md

 ### why ?

-In a computer byte are ordered in a way that is not the same as in the network so if we want to transmit data over the network, we have to use this function to order our bytes in the right way.
+In a computer bytes are ordered in a way that is not the same as in the network so if we want to transmit data over the network, we have to use this function to order our bytes in the right way.

 ### prototype